Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 To select the type of build in Xcode 3.2.2, change it in the drop-down list to "Unsigned Release".

-To select the type of build in Xcode 7.3.1:
+To select the type of build in Xcode 7.3.1 or 10.1:
  1. Click Product > Scheme > Edit Scheme…
  2. Select "Run Tunnelblick" in the list on the left of the window that appears
  3. Select "Info" at the top of the window